 Bioengineering | 2021

 Hi!
 Co-founders Jaedyn and Kasandra here.
-We were friends in high school, and we had some amazing computer science teachers.
+We became friends in high school, where we had some amazing computer science teachers.
 Now, it’s our turn to give back to the community of educators building up our generation.
 We began teaching computer science together in high school, at a middle-school ArtBotics club.
-The following summer, we developed and instructed a girls-only coding class funded by an NCWIT AspireIT grant.
-With funds from a HERlead grant, we were fortunate enough to run the same curriculum again, a few months later.
+The following year, we developed and instructed two sessions of a girls-only coding class, called FashionSENCE.
 In 2017, we attended the Clinton Global Initiative University with our commitment to STEM education.
+In 2018, we launched teachfirstbyte.org and began helping teachers bring technology education into their classrooms.